Should I go with a Denture or Upgrade to Implants

-the lowest cost solution. is not permanent and needs to be removed for cleaning.
-Feels large bulky and un natural.
-Need to wear gooey adhesive to hold them into the mouth.
-Dentures are not stable and often come dislodged during eating and sometimes while talking even.
-Limited ability to chew food because the dentures move around.
+Dentures are the lowest cost solution but not permanent and needs to be removed for cleaning.
+Dentures feel large bulky and un natural.
+Dentures may be unstable and you may need to wear gooey adhesive to hold them into your mouth.
+Dentures often come dislodged during eating and sometimes while talking even.
+Chewing food can be difficult because the dentures move around.
 Dentures deliver 30-40% of normal chewing function.
 Dentures cover large amounts of the mouth with plastic and can cause the patients food to taste differently.
 Dentures eventually need to be relined and made over again.
 Bone and facial structure loss continues without any teeth replacement.
 A face can begin to look sunken in smaller and aged.

 The most costly solution, but implants normally last a lifetime.
 Implants are permanent and stay in the mouth.
 Dental Implants feel and function like natural teeth.
 Patients will be able to chew with 90-100% of normal chewing function.
 Implants are not bulky and feel a lot more natural and similar to natural teeth.
 Implants preserve bone and prevent jaw bones and facial structures from collapsing and sinking inward.
 Implant will keep a patients smile and face looking young and vital.
 With dental implants there is no gooey denture adhesives to wear because implants are rooted in the jaws like natural teeth.
 Implants should perform as teeth and need minimal if any maintenance into the future.

 Implants vs Dentures